 From 2001 to 2009, during the George W. Bush Administration, he served at the U.S. State Department as Deputy Assistant Secretary of State for South Asia (2007-09), Deputy Assistant Secretary of State for Central Asia (2006-07), Member of the Policy Planning Staff with principal responsibility for East Asia and the Pacific (2001-06) under Secretaries of State Colin L. Powell and Condoleezza Rice, and as an adviser on China to Deputy Secretary of State Robert B. Zoellick, with whom he worked closely in the development of the U.S.-China senior dialogue.

 During the intensive final phase of the U.S.-India civil nuclear initiative from July to October 2008, he co-chaired the coordinating team charged with moving the initiative through the International Atomic Energy Agency Board of Governors and the Nuclear Suppliers Group, and then to Congress, where it became the U.S.-India Nuclear Cooperation Approval and Nonproliferation Enhancement Act.
-He negotiated agreements with the governments of Kazakhstan and Turkmenistan, including Kazakhstan’s so-called “Madrid Commitments” to the Organization for Security and Cooperation in Europe (OSCE), and also has extensive policy experience with North and South Korea and Japan.
+He negotiated agreements with the governments of Kazakhstan and Turkmenistan, including Kazakhstan’s so-called “Madrid Commitments” to the Organization for Security and Cooperation in Europe (OSCE), and also has extensive policy experience with North and South Korea, Japan, and Australia.
 During his nearly eight years of service in the State Department, he covered the full range of political, security, and economic issues across these three sub-regions of Asia, which together comprise some 3.5 billion people.
 In the South and Central Asia-related jobs, he provided policy support to eight U.S. embassies and four consulates.

 He received five Superior Honor Awards from the State Department (three individual awards, two group awards).